vishruthb/notes/content/Computer Systems/Operating Systems/🛑 Interrupts.md

 ## Timer
 Prevents programs from hogging the CPU, allowing the OS to always regain control from wrong or malicious programs.
 Also used for time-based functions like `sleep`.

 A fallback mechanism by which the OS reclaims control over the machine.
 Set to generate an interrupt after a period of time, handled by the kernel which decides which program to run next.
-Setting the timer is a privileged instruction, and forms the basis for the OS's [[Scheduler]].
+Setting the timer is a privileged instruction, and forms the basis for the OS's [[🗓️ Scheduler]].
 ## I/O
 Asynchronous I/O
 - OS initiates I/O